Irradiation facilities

 Studies focus in particular on the microstructural evolution of materials (and associated aging), as well as the resulting changes in their properties (brittleness, corrosion resistance, chemical reactivity, etc.), in relation to their potential uses.

-Alienor, a linear electron accelerator
+ALIENOR, a linear electron accelerator

 ALIENOR generates 10 MeV pulsed electrons.
 The duration of the pulses can be tuned from 10 ns to 200 ns, with a beam surface of 1 cm2.
 The dose per pulse is at 10 ns around 20 Gy (1 Gy = 1 J.kg-1), and the frequency of the pulses can be changed between single shot to 10 Hz.

-ALIENOR belongs to the EMIR&A network
+ALIENOR belongs to the EMIR&A https://emira.in2p3.fr/network and the european RISEenergy network each with specific access proposal.

 Accir, an electron gun coupled to an infrared detection